synopsys-sig/synopsys-extension/README.md

 In the default Black Duck Hub permission model, projects and project versions are created on the fly as needed.

 Synopsys Security Scan Extension found in the Azure DevOps Marketplace is the recommended solution for integrating Black Duck into an ADO pipeline.
-Here's an example workflow for Black Duck scan using the Synopsys Synopsys Security Scan:
+Here's an example pipeline for Black Duck scan using the Synopsys Synopsys Security Scan:

 ```yaml